Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 ## Configure the agents with Axway Central CLI

 Use Axway Central CLI to install the agents.
-This CLI will prompt you for answers regarding AWS Gateway access information and where to store the discovered APIs in the Amplify platform.
+This CLI will prompt you for answers regarding GCP and Apigee access information and where to store the discovered APIs in the Amplify platform.

 ### Step 1: Install Axway Central CLI